espocrm/documentation/docs/development/api/metadata.md

 `GET Metadata`

 Returns application metadata.
-Note that not all metadata is available to read from outside, some data is stripped from the result.
+Note that not all metadata is available to be read from outside, some data is stripped from the result.

 Query params: